jacobrogers603/mark_my_words/to-do.md

 - make forgot password option on auth page
 - Add share link button to directoryItem comp when it is public, also add it in the note viewer when it is public
 - Add alt up and down for lines in editor like in vsc
+- Add highlighting of all terms when double clicking like in vsc
+- Add ability to move a note or dir to a different location in the hierarchy in the settings for that note
 - Add more animal portraits and fix squishing on public profile
 - Add more css styling to the rendered note, ie tables, do to lists, code blocks etc
 - uploading should reset image links to the new note id so they work assuming the image is still in the user's media library